 How fast does it go?

 All electric bikes for road use in the UK are limited to 15.5mph or 25kph.
-If you go any faster the motor will simply cut out, it will not automatically break or slow you down.
-You can go faster by pedalling, or by going downhill, just make sure you are always fully in control and keep your hands on the breaks.
+If you go any faster the motor will simply cut out, it will not automatically brake or slow you down.
+You can go faster by pedalling or by going downhill, just make sure you are always fully in control and keep your hands on the brakes.

 How far can it go?

-In our tests the bike has gone for ≥60km* which is just over 37 miles.
-But distance is dependent on many conditions (which you can see below).
-The battery will last for longer the more effort you put into pedalling and by having a low level of assistance. * Maximum travel distance on a fully charged battery is measured at a condition of 20°C, no wind, flat road, total bike weight 75Kg, and 25km/h speed.
+Depending on the model, the battery’s range per charge reaches between 30-100 miles.
+Distance is dependent on many conditions (which you can see below).
+The battery will last for longer the more effort you put into pedalling and by having a low level of assistance.
+Maximum travel distance on a fully charged battery is measured at a condition of 20°C, no wind, flat road, total bike weight 75kg, and 25km/h speed.
 This will vary according to load, road conditions, wind direction, temperature, braking and restarts, tyre pressure and prompt battery charging.
 To obtain the maximum travel distance, we suggest you check all factors within your control, including overloading, driving style, tyre pressure and timely battery charging.

 Does pedalling charge the battery?

-No, although peddling harder will extend the distance the battery will last for.
+No, although pedalling harder will extend the distance the battery will last for.

-Do I need a licence/road tax/ and MOT?
+Do I need a licence / road tax / MOT?

 You do not need any of these things for an electric bike.
 They are treated the same as a normal push bike, which is why they are such an ideal alternative to using a car/motorbike.